BaraahAbusara/reading-notes/Class10/readings-10.md

 Methods available for queues :
 - Enqueue O(1) : it pushes the new node to the end of the queue.
-- Dequeue O(1) : it removes the first node of the stack.
+- Dequeue O(1) : it removes the first node of the queue.
 - Peek O(1) : it returns the value of the first element in the queue.
 - IsEmpty O(1) : it returns a boolean telling us if the queue is empty or not.